jaredthirsk/PwdLess/README.md

 * `GET /auth/sendNonce?identifier=[IDENTIFIER]` where `[IDENTIFIER]` is the user's email
   * creates a nonce/token pair, stores it in cache, and sends the nonce to `[IDENTIFIER]`
   * responds `200` once email has been sent
-  * responds `400` on any failiure (wrong email server settings, etc.)
+  * responds `400` on any failure (wrong email server settings, etc.)

 * `GET /auth/nonceToToken?nonce=[NONCE]` where `[NONCE]` is the nonce to exchange for a token
   * searches cache for a token associated with given nonce
   * responds `200` with the JWT (plaintext) if token found
   * responds `404` with if the token wasn't found (ie. expired)
-  * responds `400` on any failiure
+  * responds `400` on any failure

 # Configuration
-The configration is in present in the root folder, in `appsettings.json`.
+The configuration is in present in the root folder, in `appsettings.json`.
 This tells PwdLess about everything it needs to know to start working.

 A description of each configuration item:
 ```